Slowly evolving horizons in Einstein gravity and beyond: Supertranslated Vaidya metric

 \section{Supertranslated Vaidya metric}

 The supertranslated Vaidya metric (STV) is a departure from the comfort of spherical symmetry.
-Slowly evolving horizons in spherically asymmetric spacetimes have been investigated in \cite{Kavanagh:2006qe}, where a black hole of constant mass moving in a slowly changing perturbative tidal field was treated.
+Slowly evolving horizons in spherically asymmetric spacetimes have been investigated in \cite{kavanagh2006}, where a black hole of constant mass moving in a slowly changing tidal field was treated as a perturbation.
 This was largely concerned with the analysis of the FOTH, which turned out to be spherical upto the octupole order.
-In the STV case, the metric is obtained after imparting a linear supertranslation hair to a Vaidya black hole with appropriate stress-energy tensor \cite{Strominger:2017zoo, Chu:2018tzu}.
-As we will see, even the FOTH in our case is not spherically symmetric.
-This metric is described in terms of the following components \cite{Sarkar:2021djs}:
+In the STV case, the metric is obtained after imparting a linear supertranslation hair to a Vaidya black hole with an appropriate stress-energy tensor \cite{strominger2018, chu2018}.
+The FOTH in this case is not spherically symmetric, but it has spherical topology.
+This metric is described in terms of the following components \cite{sarkar2022}:

 where $V \coloneqq (1-2m(v)/r)$ is the Vaidya mass function and $f(\theta)$ is the supertranslation field, an arbitrary function of the angular polar coordinate.
-We restrict to only linear orders in $f$ and its derivatives.\footnote{Thus, when we say we discard $O(f^2)$ terms, we're discarding $O(f'^2),O(f''^2)\dots$ as well.} Thus this field only contributes as a correction to the spherically symmetric Vaidya metric, especially when $f\ll m$, as considered in \cite{Chu:2018tzu}.
+We restrict to only linear orders in $f$ and its derivatives.\footnote{Thus, when we say we discard $O(f^2)$ terms, we're discarding $O(f'^2),O(f''^2)\dots$ as well.} Thus this field only contributes as a correction to the spherically symmetric Vaidya metric, especially when $f\ll m$, as considered in \cite{chu2018}.

 The tangent vectors to the ingoing and outgoing radial null geodesics are:

 Now we can find the expansion of the corresponding null congruences: